Common Name: trumpet lily

 Flower: Showy, Fragrant, Good Cut

 Easily grown in average, medium, well-drained soil in full sun to part shade.
-Prefers rich, organic soils.
-More drought tolerant than many other types of lilies, however bulbs generally prefer good moisture year round.
-Plant bulbs 6-8” deep (slightly less in heavy clay) and space 12-18” apart in either fall or early spring.
-Plant in groups of at least three bulbs for best display.
+Plant bulbs 6-8" deep in rich, organic soil in fall or spring.
+Plant in groups of at least three for best display and space 12-18" apart.
+More drought tolerant than most other lilies.
+Bulbs prefer good moisture year-round, however.
 Mulch around plants to keep root zone cool.
 Protect from wind.
-Although stems are strong, staking for this tall lily is advisable.
-Remove flowers as they fade to prevent plant energies from being wasted on seed production.
-After bloom, cut plants to the ground only after leaves and stems have turned yellow.
+Although stems are strong, staking for this tall plant is advisable.
+Remove flowers as they fade to prevent seed from setting.
+After bloom, cut back plants only after leaves and stems turn yellow.

 No serious insect or disease problems.
 Some susceptibility to: (1) lily mosaic virus (prompt control of aphids which vector the disease is highly recommended, since there is no cure once infection occurs); (2) bulb rot (particularly in wet, poorly drained soils) and (3) botrytis.